nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-WithdrawalNoticeAcceptResponse/adw-message-bundle-1.md

-The ADW-Message-Bundle-1 bundle resource profile is used in the ADW interfaces as a container to collect the ADW profiles listed below:-
+The ADW-Message-Bundle-1 bundle is used in ADW as a container to collect the ADW profiles listed below:-

 - ADW-WithdrawalNoticeAcceptResponse-Message-Header-1 [ADW-WithdrawalNoticeAcceptResponse-Message-Header-1]
 - ADW-ReferralRequest-Cancelled-1 [ADW-ReferralRequest-Cancelled-1]